TrollingInDaDeep/synthiii/README.md

 # synthiii

-For technical overview and documentation, head here.
+For technical overview and documentation, head [to the Documentation](./Documentation/Documentation.md).

 If you want to build your own project, take my advice below.